mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   who can make judgments of likeness automatically knows what a universal is.
 * Consider, as examples of universals, the species *dog* and the genus *animal*.
-A realist can define genus simple as what is predicated of many things that are different in species.
+A realist can define genus as simple as what is predicated of many things that are different in species.
 A nominalist has to entangle themselves in some circumlocution such as this: ‘A genus is a term that is predicable, or whose counterpart is predicable, of many terms that signify things that are specifically distinct.’
 They cannot say that it is